 |Sequences||Melding sequences is permitted.
 These melds are limited to seven cards of the same suit, no wild cards.
 The cards must be consistent and in order.
 There can be several sequences of the same suit.

 All players receive 15 cards.
 There is no concealed going out.
 Going out always scores 200 points.
 If “Tough End” is activated, two canastas are needed for going out, no matter if natural or not.

 |Surprise||Three additional cards are placed under the stock at the beginning of the game.|

 |Black Threes||Black Threes that are still in hand by the end of a round score 100 instead of the standard five minus points.|

 |Game of Nothing||This table isn’t ranked for the league.|

 Playing cards online is different from a game of cards at a real table in some irreplaceable aspects.
 But playing Canasta online also frees you of a couple of inconvenient tasks.
 A substantial improvement is avoiding human error: Players can’t deal too few or too many cards.
 Melds can only be played if they conform to the rules.
 All of this is taken care of by programming.
 Handling and managing the cards in your hand and the playing field are also taken on by the computer.

 Canasta’s complex Set of Rules

-We know, we know… After taking a first look at the rules of Canasta, their multitude and the number of special cases can spoil the initial vim and vigor.
+We know, we know… After taking a first look at the rules of Canasta, their multitude and the number of exceptional cases can spoil the initial vim and vigor.
 This is partly due to synonymous terms used in different sets of rules – natural canasta vs. real canasta, for example.
 To help you keep track of the rules, we drew up this glossary.
 All the special cases can be learned step by step.
-The key elements of the game are quickly acquired, especially, if you played Rummy before.
+The key elements of the game are quickly acquired, especially if you played Rummy before.
 Once you learned those rules, you can broaden your horizon or put yourself up for a challenge with the custom rules.